dmtr-m/typst-bot/README.md

 # typst-bot
 Typst bot for Telegam Messenger.

-This bot generates images written in typst markdown language.
+This bot generates images from code written in typst markdown language.

-Works both in inline mode and private messages
+Works both in inline mode and in private messages.

 ### Features
 + Generate images from typst in inline mode
     ```@typst_bot mat(1, 0; 0, 1)```.